Research

 Selected Publications

 Doering GN, MM Prebus, S Suresh, JN Greer, R Bowden, TA Linksvayer.
 2024.
-Emergent collective behavior evolves more rapidly than individual behavior among ant species. biorxiv.
+Emergent collective behavior evolves more rapidly than individual behavior among acorn ant species.
+PNAS 121: e420078121.

 Singh R, S Suresh, JH Fewell, JF Harrison, TA Linksvayer.
 2024.
 Wolbachia-infected pharaoh ant colonies have higher egg production, metabolic rate, and worker survival.
 Journal of Experimental Biology 227: jeb247168.